The Best Full-size Strollers of 2017

 Analysis and Test Results

-We started by considering more than 150 competing full-size strollers, and eventually narrowed our options down to the 19 top finalists to put through our side-by-side comparison process for everything from maneuverability to ease of use.
-The finalists were selected based on their quality, innovations, and/or popularity.
-Our goal is to provide you with practical and detailed information on the products most likely on your short-list.
+We started by considering more than 150 competing full-size strollers and narrowed our options down to 19 popular finalists for our side-by-side comparison process that includes everything from maneuverability to ease of use.
+The finalists were selected based on their quality, innovations, or popularity.
+Our goal is to provide you with practical and detailed information on the products that are most likely on your short-list.
 The table above shows a comparison of the overall scores for each stroller we tested.

-During testing, we focused on six key metrics, with ease of use and maneuverability being emphasized and scrutinized in our evaluation process.
-Our ratings were based on a combination of real-world testing (i.e. strolling with babies, toddlers and young children), and extensive side-by-side in–house lab tests where each product was rated compared to the competition.
+During testing, we focused on six key metrics, where ease of use and maneuverability were emphasized in our evaluation process.
+Our ratings were based on a combination of real-world testing and extensive side-by-side in–house lab tests where each product was rated compared to the competition.

 Ease of Use

 In our tests, the UPPAbaby Vista (above left) and the UPPAbaby Cruz (above left) both earned high scores for ease of use.
-These products have nicely executed daily features that parents use the most.
-Both strollers offer high maximum storage capacity and the largest canopies in the review.
-They both have adjustable leg rests, easy to use recline mechanisms, and useful indicators to ensure the seat is properly adjusted.
+These products have nicely executed features that work well.
+Both strollers offer high maximum storage capacity and the largest canopies in the review now with newer thicker reflective fabric.
+Both strollers have adjustable leg rests, easy to use recline mechanisms, and useful indicators to ensure the seat is properly adjusted.
+The Vista even has color coded brakes for at-a-glance confirmation that the brakes are set.

-The top two scoring strollers lacked nice-to-have amenities such as a parent tray or child tray, but these can be purchased separately.
-We think these convenience features are useful and recommend you consider the cost of adding them in your purchase decision.
+The top two strollers in this metric lacked amenities like a parent or child tray, but these are available for purchase separately if you think you need them.
+We believe that these conveniences are useful and recommend you consider the cost of adding them in your decision-making process.
+However, we don't think they are mandatory, and we feel many of those offered by the competition aren't very useful.

 Ease of Setup